rasifr/spock/docs/functions/spock_sub_create.md

 ## EXAMPLE

-`spock.sub-create (sub_n2n1 'host=10.1.2.5 port=5432 user=rocky dbname=demo' demo)`
+`spock.sub_create ('sub_n2n1', 'host=10.1.2.5 port=5432 user=rocky dbname=demo')`

-## POSITIONAL ARGUMENTS
+## ARGUMENTS
-    SUBSCRIPTION_NAME
+    `subscription_name`
         The name of the subscription.
 Each subscription in a cluster must have a unique name.
-The `subscription_name` is used as `application_name` by the replication connection.
+The name is used as `application_name` by the replication connection.
 This means that the name is visible in the `pg_stat_replication` monitoring view.

-        It can also be used in `synchronous_standby_names` when Spock is used as part of a synchronous replication setup.

-        Use `spock.sub_wait_for_sync(subscription_name)` to wait for the subscription to asynchronously start replicating and complete any needed schema and/or data sync.

-        Example: sub_n2n1

-    PROVIDER_DSN
-        The connection string to the node that this node will subscribe to.
-The user in this string should equal the OS user.
-This connection string should be reachable from this node and match the one used previously in the node-create command.
-Example: host=10.1.2.5 port= 5432 user=rocky dbname=demo
-    DB
-        The name of the database.
-Example: demo

-## FLAGS
-    -r, --replication_sets=REPLICATION_SETS
+    `provider_dsn`
+        The connection string to a provider.
+    `repsets`
-        An array of replication sets to automatically include in this subscription.
-Example: demo_repset,default,default_insert_only,ddl_sql
+        An array of replication sets to subscribe to; these must already exist, default is `{default,default_insert_only,ddl_sql}`.

-    --synchronize_structure=SYNCHRONIZE_STRUCTURE
-        Synchronize structure on subscription create.
-If some objects already exist in this database then the create of the subscription will fail.

-    --synchronize_data=SYNCHRONIZE_DATA
-        Synchronize data on subscription create.

-    -f, --forward_origins=FORWARD_ORIGINS
-        For multimaster, this should be kept at the default.
-For replicating everything written to a node, transactions replicated to it included, this can be set to all.

-    -a, --apply_delay=APPLY_DELAY
+    `sync_structure`
+        Specifies if Spock should synchronize the structure from provider to the subscriber; the default is `false`.
+    `sync_data`
+        Specifies if Spock should synchronize data from provider to the subscriber, the default is `true`.
+    `forward_origins`
+        An array of origin names to forward; currently the only supported values are an empty array (meaning don't forward any changes that didn't originate on provider node, useful for two-way replication between the nodes), or `{all}` which means replicate all changes no matter what is their origin.
+The default is `{all}`.
+    `apply_delay`
-        The amount of time to delay the replication.
+        How much to delay replication; the default is `0` seconds.
+    `force_text_transfer`
+        Force the provider to replicate all columns using a text representation (which is slower, but may be used to change the type of a replicated column on the subscriber).
+The default is `false`.